Pignoli Cookies

 These Italian pignoli cookies are so easy yet so impressive.
 Their crisp exterior is covered in soft, buttery pine nuts but the interior stays chewy and velvety thanks to the almond paste base, just like you’d get at an Italian bakery.

 Some of my favorite holiday experiences from my childhood and adulthood center around Italian holiday traditions, since I grew up with Italian immigrant grandparents, as did my husband.
-When we found ourselves as two adults blending traditions, we both discovered brand new foods, experiences, and “good luck” rituals.
+When we found ourselves as two adults blending traditions, we both discovered brand new foods and experiences, and one of my favorite discoveries was pignoli cookies.

 WHAT ARE PIGNOLI COOKIES?